Stephen Hasner | Workers' Compensation | November 14, 2018

 - Talk to an Atlanta workers’ compensation attorney.
 Filing a claim without the guidance of a lawyer puts you in a very vulnerable position, as you are much more likely to have your claim denied.

-If you need an attorney to represent you in your workers’ compensation claim, whether to help file your initial claim or to assist with appealing a denial, Hasner Law is here to help.
-Call us today at 678-888-4878, or contact us online to schedule a free consultation with one of our experienced personal injury attorneys.
+If you need an attorney to represent you in your workers’ compensation claim in Georgia, whether to help file your initial claim or to assist with appealing a denial, Hasner Law PC is here to help.